Grenal: The first Grenal

-The first Grenal derby occurred on July 18, 1909, on a Sunday, at the Baixada Stadium in Porto Alegre (which belonged to Grêmio Foot-Ball Porto Alegrense).
+The first Grenal occurred on Sunday, July 18, 1909, at Grêmio's Baixada Stadium.
 At 15:10, both teams entered the field of Baixada, preceded by the Presidents and the military band of the Brigade.
 The Grêmio players wore Sorority shirts divided vertically in half blue and half white, with black shorts.
 Internacional wore vertically striped shirts in red and white, with white shorts.
 The audience was estimated to be at 2000.

-The referee of the match was Waldemar Bromberg, the assistants were João de Castro e Silva and H. Sommer, and goal judges Theobaldo Foernges Bugs and Theodoro.
-The goal judges sat on a stool beside the goal areas, indicating whether the ball entered the goal or not, because at the time there were no nets in the goals.
+The referee was Waldemar Bromberg, assisted by João de Castro e Silva and H. Sommer, as well as "goal judges" Theobaldo Foernges Bugs and Theodoro.
+As there were no nets, said goal judges sat on a stool beside the goals indicating whether the ball had entered the goal or not.

 After 10 minutes, Edgar Booth scored the first goal of the game and in the history of the derby.
 Edgar Booth went on to score four more goals.
 Four goals were scored by Júlio Grünewald and one by Moreira.
 The match ended at 10–0 to Grêmio, the biggest win in the history of Grenal.